Shakugannotorch/knot_satellite_operators/README.md

 > This repository is licensed under the terms of the GNU GPLv3 license.

-This repository provides the following satellite operators of knots, to be used with [SnapPy](https://snappy.computop.org)
+This repository provides the following satellite operators of knots, to be used with [SnapPy](https://snappy.computop.org) (required!) (and preferrably [within SageMath](https://snappy.computop.org/installing.html#sagemath))

 - ```whitehead_double(snappy_knot, framing = 0, do_simplify = False)```
     - which returns the Whitehead double of a given knot (as an instance of ```snappy.Link```).